TIBCOSoftware/tibco-developer-hub/README.md

 | 1.0.1                       | 1.0.0                  |
 | 1.0.0                       | 1.0.0                  |

-**Note:** The TIBCO Hosted Control Plane (SaaS) is always on the latest version, it is recommended to use the compatible of the TIBCO Developer Hub with that.
-It is not supported to deploy older versions of the TIBCO Developer Hub newer minor versions of the platform.
+**Note:** The TIBCO Hosted Control Plane (SaaS) is always on the latest version, it is recommended to use the compatible version of the TIBCO Developer Hub with that.
+It is not supported to deploy older versions of the TIBCO Developer Hub to newer minor versions of the platform.

 ## Licenses